dmil/tow/mock-lesson.md

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

 Let's see if you can learn how to use a new command!
-Experiment working with `cowsay` in the command line by completing the following assignment: https://classroom.github.com/a/62sqVx4G
+Experiment working with `cowsay` in the command line by completing the following assignment:

+### Tasks
+(each phrase, including bonuses, is worth 10 points):

+1. Make cow say: 1) Individuals and interactions over processes and tools 2) Working software over comprehensive documentation 3) Customer collaboration over contract negotiation 4) Responding to change over following a plan

+2. Make a dead cow say the same text

+3. Make cow say "moo" with eyes changed to "zz"

+4. Make cow say "moo" with tongue changed to "$$". (hint: is it not displaying properly? google "escaping characters in bash")

+5. Make cow say "moo" with eyes changed to "zz" AND tongue changed to "$$"

+6. Make cow think "ask what you can do!" with thought bubble wrapping every 4 characters

+7. (bonus task) Turn cow into a moose that says "Hello, world!"

+8. (bonus task) Turn cow into a fox that says "Hello, world!" (hint: You'll have to install a new cow - https://raw.githubusercontent.com/paulkaefer/cowsay-files/master/cows/fox.cow)

 ## Dangers